bilotAIcore/Azure-ML-training/model_optimisation.md

 Load saved Dataset for steel plates. <br />
 This can be found under the *Saved Datasets* section in the operator menu.

+## 2. Compute Linear Correlation
+<p>Connect <b>Compute Linear Correlation</b> operator to the
+<b>Import data</b> operator to get Pearson correlation coefficients between features.
+It should become clear that there are strong correlations in the data.</p>

-## 2. Remove correlated features
+## 3. Remove correlated features
 <p>Drop features that are highly redundant.
 This can be
-done either manually, or programmatically.</p>
+done in three different ways:</p>

+-  manually

+- using an operator

+- programmatically with R/Python

-## 3. Split data
+## 4. Split data
 <p>Make sure the random sampling of data is representative.
 This can be achieved by doing stratified sampling, within the classes of the Label.</p>

-## 4. Model optimisation
+## 5. Model optimisation
 <p>This step requires two operators; a trainable model and
 <b>Tune Model Hyperparameters</b>.
 Remember that the the tuning
 is to be done on the <i>training</i> data.</p>